chirring/Data-analysis-platform/README.md

 ## Part 1: Background
-Trends: Big data has become a trend, and a large amount of data will emerge in all walks of life.
-How to use and explore the value of these data becomes the key.
-Domestic development: At present, a number of data analysis platform products have emerged in China.
-The goal of the product is BI, which provides visualization of data exploration functions and incorporates machine learning and prediction functions.
+The product's goal is BI, which provides data exploration and visualization, and integrates machine learning and prediction.

 ## Part II: Architecture